 Since the end of the previous financial year, no Director of the Company has received or become entitled to receive any benefit (other than Directors' remuneration disclosed in Note 21 to the financial statements) by reason of a contract made by the Company or a related corporation with the Director or with a firm of which the Director is a member, or with a company in which the Director has a substantial financial interest.

 DIRECTORS' REMUNERATION

-The Directors' remuneration is disclosed in Notes 21 and 27(iii) to the financial statements.
-There is no indemnity given or insurance effected for any Director and officer of the Company.
+The Directors' remuneration is disclosed in Notes 21 and Notes 27(iii) to the financial statements.